The Complete Guide to SAT Math Word Problems

 feature_words-1

-About 25% of your total SAT Math section will be word problems, meaning you will have to create your own visuals and equations to solve for your answers.
+A significant portion of the total digital SAT Math section will be word problems, meaning you'll need to create your own visuals and equations to solve for your answers.
 Though the actual math topics can vary, SAT word problems share a few commonalities, and we’re here to walk you through how to best solve them.

 This post will be your complete guide to SAT Math word problems.
 We'll cover how to translate word problems into equations and diagrams, the different types of math word problems you’ll see on the test, and how to go about solving your word problems on test day.